 According to the CDC, mother-to-child transmission of coronavirus during pregnancy is unlikely, but after birth a newborn is susceptible to person-to-person spread.
 The virus has not been detected in amniotic fluid or breast milk.
 A very small number of babies have tested positive for the virus shortly after birth.
 However, it is unknown if these babies got the virus before or after birth.

 Does COVID-19 increase the risk of birth defects, complications or miscarriage?

-It’s unclear if COVID-19 poses any risk of birth defects, complications during pregnancy or birth, including miscarriage.
+It’s unclear if COVID-19 poses any risk of birth defects or complications during pregnancy or birth, including miscarriage.
 The CDC reported there have been a small number of cases of mothers who tested positive for COVID-19 and gave birth prematurely.
 However, it is unknown if that was because of the infection or other circumstances with those pregnancies.

 Do I need to stay away from my baby if I have COVID-19 or think I could have COVID-19?

-Our infectious disease specialists recommend that mothers with COVID-19 should be separated to reduce the risk of transmission.
+Our infectious disease specialists recommend that mothers with COVID-19 should be separated from newborns to reduce the risk of transmission.
 While this is extremely difficult, not a lot is known about infants and COVID-19, and it’s better to be safe.

 Should I breastfeed if I have COVID-19?